 The Uno R3 also adds SDA and SCL pins next to the AREF.
 In addition, there are two new pins placed near the RESET pin.
-One is the IOREF that allow the shields to adapt to the voltage provided from the board.
-The other is a not connected and is reserved for future purposes.
+One is the IOREF that allows the shields to adapt to the voltage provided from the board.
+The other is not connected and is reserved for future purposes.
 The Uno R3 works with all existing shields but can adapt to new shields which use these additional pins.

 Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing, MaxMSP).
 The open-source IDE can be downloaded for free (currently for Mac OS X, Windows, and Linux).

 Not sure which Arduino or Arduino-compatible board is right for you?
 Check out our Arduino Buying Guide!

 If a board needs code or communicates somehow, you're going to need to know how to program or interface with it.
 The programming skill is all about communication and code.

 Skill Level: Rookie - You will need a better fundamental understand of what code is, and how it works.
 You will be using beginner-level software and development tools like Arduino.
 You will be dealing directly with code, but numerous examples and libraries are available.
 Sensors or shields will communicate with serial or TTL.

 If it requires power, you need to know how much, what all the pins do, and how to hook it up.
 You may need to reference datasheets, schematics, and know the ins and outs of electronics.